jasonumiker-sysdig/sysdig-aws-workshop-instructions/Readme.md

 And this is only a small sample of the Rules we have out-of-the-box as part of the service!

-(Optional) Feel free to copy **example-curls.sh** and play with generating your own curls if you want to see whether Sysdig will pick up various other things you may want to try!
+(Optional) Feel free to copy **example-curls.sh** to a new file and play with generating your own curls if you want to see whether Sysdig will pick up various other things you may want to try!

 (Optional) Have a look at all our Managed Policies (go to **Policies** on the left and then **Runtime Policies**) as well as our Rules Library (go to **Policies** then expand out the **Rules** carrot menu and choose **Rules Library**).
 Drill down into the Falco YAML (noting that this is not a "magic black box" and you can write your own Rules and Policies).
 Focus on the Policies and Rules that you saw fire in our example.